 Global Wealth Management

-The Company offers securities-based lending through Stifel Bank, which allows clients to borrow money against the value of qualifying securities for any suitable purpose other than purchasing, trading, or carrying marketable securities or refinancing margin debt.
-Through Stifel Bank, it offers retail and commercial banking services to private and corporate clients, including personal loan programs, such as fixed and variable mortgage loans, home equity lines of credit, personal loans, loans secured by certificate of deposits (CDs) or savings, and securities-based loans, as well as commercial lending programs, such as small business loans, commercial real estate loans, lines of credit, credit cards, term loans, and inventory and receivables financing, in addition to other banking products.
+The Company's asset management business offers investment management solutions for institutions, private clients and investment advisors.
+It provides investment advisory related asset management services for individual and institutional investment portfolios, along with mutual funds.
+The investment advisory fees are earned on assets held in managed or non-discretionary asset-based programs.
+The Company's private client investment portfolios are based on asset values at the beginning of the period while institutional fees are based on asset values at the end of the period.
+Through Stifel Bank, the Company offers retail and commercial banking services to private and corporate clients, including personal loan programs, such as fixed and variable mortgage loans, home equity lines of credit, personal loans, loans secured by Certificate of Deposits (CDs) or savings, and securities-based loans, as well as commercial lending programs, such as small business loans, commercial real estate loans, lines of credit, credit cards, term loans, and inventory and receivables financing, in addition to other banking products.

 Stifel Financial Corp

 ST. LOUIS MO 63102-2102

 - MOVES-Stifel names new senior vice presidents

 - BRIEF-Stifel Financial files for mixed shelf of upto $500 mln

 - BRIEF-Stifel reports Q2 non-GAAP earnings of $0.90/shr